Curb Your Toilet Header Photo

 Law of Proximity states, "Objects that are near, or proximate to each other, tend to be grouped together."

-To decipher between the overall rating filter and miscellaneous filters, I had to utilize the Law of Common Region.
+To separate the overall rating filter from the miscellaneous filters, I used the Law of Common Region.

 Law of Common Region states, "Elements tend to be perceived into groups if they are sharing an area with a clearly defined boundary."